9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 Now we can get down to work calling C functions.
 To do this, we need to know three things: the name of the C function, its type, and its associated header file.
-Additionally, for code that isn\'t provided by the standard C library, we\'ll need to know the C library\'s name, for linking purposes.
+Additionally, for code that isn't provided by the standard C library, we'll need to know the C library's name, for linking purposes.
 The actual binding work is done with a `foreign import` declaration, like so: